sermon: Building on the Foundation

 Paul is saying that we have the opportunity to land our arrow somewhere in this mix between gold and stubble.
 What are our works?
 Have we considered measuring them, or evaluating them?
 Where do we stand?

-Now Protestants look at this, and they say, "Oh it does not matter what works we do, we are going to be saved no matter what."
+Now Protestants look at this, and they say, "Oh it doesn't matter what works we do, we're going to be saved no matter what."
 Are you sure?
 Did you ever read verse 17?
 "If anyone defiles the temple of God, God will destroy him."

 So, we are going to build on the foundation.
 What kind of building materials are we going to use?
 Gold through stubble?
 Stubble still nicks the paper on the target.